The United Kingdom Gambling Commission

 - Sufficient measures in place to protect vulnerable players

-What are the risks involved in playing at an online casino which does not have a UKGC license?
+What are the risks involved in playing at a Non-UK Licensed Casino?

 It’s extremely important that players who reside in the UK choose to play at one of the many UKGC licensed casinos out there, it really isn’t worth the risk of exposing yourself: